johnae/spook/README.md

 -- watch "stuff", ->
 --   on_changed "stuff/(.*)/(.*)%.txt", (a, b) -> do_stuff "stuff/#{a}/#{b}.txt"

--- Define notifiers to use, a default one is created for you.
-All notifiers in specified dir -- are loaded and if their "runs" function returns true they will also run.
+-- Define notifiers to use, a default one (including directory structure) is created for you -- when you run "spook --setup".
+All notifiers in specified dir are loaded and if their "runs" -- function returns true they will be run (if there is no runs function they will also run).
 -- Set log_level to DEBUG to see whether there's a failure in loading them.
 Either -- through command line switch -l or in this file. notifier "#{os.getenv('HOME')}/.spook/notifiers"